NLnetLabs/unbound-manual/source/topics/privacy/dns-over-quic.rst

 .. versionadded:: 1.22.0
    Downstream DoQ was introduced.
-A special fork of OpenSSL (openssl+quic) was required for provide crypto functionality to libngtcp2.
+A special fork of OpenSSL (openssl+quic) was required to provide crypto functionality to libngtcp2.
 .. versionadded:: 1.24.0
    OpenSSL 3.5.0 and later can be used instead of the openssl+quic fork.